 What are the Alternate Options?

-Many construction-based associations, including the Associated General Contractors of America and The American Subcontractors Association helped to develop a set of industry-accepted contracts.
-These contracts are meant to be fair and speak the language for the construction industry.
+several construction-based associations, including the Associated General Contractors of America and The American Subcontractors Association, helped develop a set of industry-accepted contracts.
+These contracts are designed to be fair and speak the language of the construction industry.

-For pricing, you have the option to buy access to all 107 documents or choose suggested packages that include documents for certain professions.
-For example, there are packages designated for design builders, subcontractors and consultants.
+For pricing, you have the option to buy access to all 107 documents.
+You can also choose suggested packages geared towards each profession.
+For example, there are packages designated for design-builders, subcontractors, and consultants.